-With more than six million people now flying from Bristol Airport every year and flights to more than 120 different destinations, it's a thriving business.
+With almost nine million people now flying from Bristol Airport every year and flights to more than 120 different destinations, it's a thriving business.

-In terms of size, Bristol Airport is North Somerset's largest workplace with nearly 3,000 people employed by 50 different organisations from commercial airlines to Government agencies, such as the Border Force.
+In terms of size, Bristol Airport is North Somerset's largest workplace with nearly 4,000 people employed by 52 different organisations from commercial airlines to Government agencies, such as Border Force.

 The airport itself employs people in a variety of jobs ranging from customer service to engineering.
-With so much going on, and a programme of transformation soon to start as the business expands further, there is a need for a high-performing team.
+With so much going on, and a programme of rapid expansion, there is a need for a high-performing team.

-In charge of delivering staff development is Head of People and Performance, Debbie Hartshorn.
-With a very clear view of what was required and a tight timescale, Debbie brought in Gilly Salter and G S Consultancy (GSC) to help the airport plan for the future.
+In charge of delivering staff development is Head of People and Performance Debbie Hartshorn.
+With a very clear view of what was required and a tight timescale, Debbie brought in Gilly Salter and G S Consultancy (GSC) to help the airport prepare for the future.

 GSC is delivering both Level 1 and Level 2 Management Development Programmes.